ImperialSpaceCoalition/makeup-module9/Develop/README.md

-# Test Readme for Video
+# README Generator

 ## Description
-A test of the application
+An application designed to help generate a README quickly and efficiently.

 ## Table of Contents
 - [Installation](#installation)